avrae/avrae/docs/automation_ref.rst

         - ``"always"`` - If the removed effect has a parent, remove it too.
         - ``"if_no_children"`` - If the removed effect has a parent and its only remaining child was the removed effect, remove it too.

+    .. attribute:: target

+        *optional, default None* - If supplied, will try to remove the given effect instead of the interaction effect.
+This must be the name of an existing :class:`IEffectMetaVar`.
+If ``target`` is supplied, the target must be a valid :class:`IEffectMetaVar` or an error will be displayed.

 **Variables**